-- 1. Push the S button to the OFF position. - 2.
-Turn the air flow control dial to the position. - 3.
-Turn the fan control dial to the desired position. - 4.
-Push the A/C button.
-The indicator light on the A/C button will come on.
-(A/C will appear on the display, if so equipped.) - 5.
-Turn the temperature control dial to the desired position.

-• For guick cooling when the outside temperature is high, push the button to the ON position.
-The indicator light on the button will come on. will appear on the display, if so equipped.)
-Be sure to return the to the OFF position for normal cooling The indicator light on the substantial the substantial button will go off. (substantial will appear on the display, if so equipped.)
+- 1. Push the button to the OFF position. - 2.
+Turn the air flow control dial to the position. - Turn the fan control dial to the desired position. - Push the A/C button.
+A/C will appear on the display. - Turn the temperature control dial to the desired position. - For quick cooling when the outside temperature is high, push the button to the ON position when the one sition for normal cooling when the outside temperature is high, push the order shown on display).
 You may also select MAX A/C for quick cooling.